-The below tables illustrate the development of the estimates of cumulative claims for the Syndicate on a UK GAAP earned, underwriting year basis.
+The below tables illustrate the development of the earned cumulative claims for the Syndicate on an underwriting year basis.
 All tables have been revalued to reflect the current year closing rate of exchange and are prepared on an undiscounted basis.